oraclechinaappdev/CloudNative_Mobile/Microservices/MicroservicesLab.md

 ![](images/172.queue.png)

-- building, please wait - it might takes a few minutes before the job change form queued to running
+Building stage: please wait - it might takes a few minutes before the job change form queued to running

 ![](images/173.building.png)

 13. The build will take serval minutes to complete.
-Wait for the build to complete before continue to the next step - ** as we need the build artifact to create the deployment configuration**.
+Wait for the build to complete before continue to the next step - **as we need the build artifact to create the deployment configuration**.

 ![](images/174.buildsuccess.png)